gvwilson/fiction/iffy/index.md

 as a snowball in Aunt Naggie's frying pan.
 "Sometimes people fight just so they can tell themselves they did," Aunt Naggie had explained after one of Uncle Jack's misadventures.
-"Sometimes trying is the only kind of winning you can hope for."
+"Sometimes tryin' is the only kind of winnin' you can hope for."

 "*Mon ami!
 Mon ami!*"
-She jumped and squawked as French Henry suddenly rattled around the corner, its dented old cameras swinging from side to side.
+She jumped and squawked as French Henry suddenly rattled around the corner, its dented old optics swinging from side to side.
-The fixit bot ground to a halt a few meters away.
+The fixit bot skittered to a halt a few meters away.
 "*Ça va bien!*" it announced proudly.
 "*Ça va tres bien!*"

-"What's it saying?"
+"What's it sayin'?"
 Iffy whispered loudly, unconsciously backing up a step.
 Halley tolerated free bots because they needed their labor, but there were too many stories of machines driven mad by malware left over from the war